onur1/datatypes/README.md

 # warp

-**warp** is an experimental Go library that introduces monadic abstractions, enabling functional programming patterns such as `Result` and `Event` monads.
-By leveraging Go's generics, warp facilitates cleaner error handling and the composition of asynchronous operations.
+**warp** is an experimental Go library that leverages generics to introduce monadic abstractions, enabling functional programming patterns for improved error handling and composition of asynchronous operations.

 ## Features